semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 <span style="color: ForestGreen">The last part is the name of the action.
 Here, *\_update* notifies Elasticsearch that we are willing to update an existing document.</span>

-To update a part of a document, the format of the JSON data you will provide is the following :
+To update a part of a document, the format of the JSON data you will provide is the following:

 {% highlight json %}
 {
-    "doc" : {
+    "doc": {
-        "field_name" : "new_value"
+        "field_name": "new_value"
     },
-    "detect_noop" : true
+    "detect_noop": true
 }
 {% endhighlight %}